-A couple months ago, I came across this Pew Research poll:
+A couple of months ago, I came across this Pew Research poll:

 “Republicans and Democrats are more divided along ideological lines – and partisan antipathy is deeper and more extensive – than at any point in the last two decades.”
 Yeah, I rather assumed that.